Are you drawn to fresh fruity, floral scents in the summer?

 I most certainly am!
 Apple is one of my favorite fruits, although I bake with it more in Autumn.
 There’s something about biting into a fresh crisp apple on a hot summer day.
 I’ve found that apple combined with jasmine, an intriguing floral scent of summer makes a wonder fragrance for the home.

-Instructions to make Apple Blossom Soy Candle Jars:
+Instructions to make DIY Apple Blossom Soy Candle Jars:

 Using glue dots adhere wood wick clips to the center base of each jar.
 Insert wood wicks and cut wicks to just meet the top of the jar, set aside.